 Many families face the unpleasant decision to place a loved one in a nursing home to ensure their health and safety is maintained.
 Unfortunately, many nursing facilities failed to take appropriate measures to guarantee the safety of every resident.
 These failures tend to jeopardize the health and well-being of the resident and often place them in immediate jeopardy.
-Sadly, the Kewanee elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases where nursing home victims have been hurt or killed through resident-to-resident abuse.
+Sadly, the Kewanee elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where nursing home victims have been hurt or killed through resident-to-resident abuse.

 Royal Oaks Care Center – Kewanee